Redtash1/Wan2GP-Windows-One-Click-Install-With-Sage/README.md

 ## 🔥 Latest Updates

+### July 21 2025: WanGP v7.12
+- Flux Family Reunion : *Flux Dev* and *Flux Schnell* have been invited aboard WanGP.
+To celebrate that, Loras support for the Flux *diffusers* format has also been added.

+- LTX Video upgraded to version 0.9.8: you can now generate 1800 frames (1 min of video !) in one go without a sliding window.
+With the distilled model it will take only 5 minutes with a RTX 4090 (you will need 22 GB of VRAM though).
+I have added options to select higher humber frames if you want to experiment

+- LTX Video ControlNet : it is a Control Net that allows you for instance to transfer a Human motion or Depth from a control video.
+It is not as powerful as Vace but can produce interesting things especially as now you can generate quickly a 1 min video.
+Under the scene IC-Loras (see below) for Pose, Depth and Canny are automatically loaded for you, no need to add them.

+- LTX IC-Lora support: these are special Loras that consumes a conditional image or video Beside the pose, depth and canny IC-Loras transparently loaded there is the *detailer* (https://huggingface.co/Lightricks/LTX-Video-ICLoRA-detailer-13b-0.9.8) which is basically an upsampler.
+Add the *detailer* as a Lora and use LTX Raw Format as control net choice to use it.

+- Matanyone is now also for the GPU Poor as its VRAM requirements have been divided by 2!
+(7.12 shadow update)

+- Easier way to select video resolution

+### July 15 2025: WanGP v7.0 is an AI Powered Photoshop
+This release turns the Wan models into Image Generators.
+This goes way more than allowing to generate a video made of single frame :
+- Multiple Images generated at the same time so that you can choose the one you like best.It is Highly VRAM optimized so that you can generate for instance 4 720p Images at the same time with less than 10 GB
+- With the *image2image* the original text2video WanGP becomes an image upsampler / restorer
+- *Vace image2image* comes out of the box with image outpainting, person / object replacement, ...
+- You can use in one click a newly Image generated as Start Image or Reference Image for a Video generation

+And to complete the full suite of AI Image Generators, Ladies and Gentlemen please welcome for the first time in WanGP : **Flux Kontext**.\
+As a reminder Flux Kontext is an image editor : give it an image and a prompt and it will do the change for you.\
+This highly optimized version of Flux Kontext will make you feel that you have been cheated all this time as WanGP Flux Kontext requires only 8 GB of VRAM to generate 4 images at the same time with no need for quantization.

+WanGP v7 comes with *Image2image* vanilla and *Vace FusinoniX*.
+However you can build your own finetune where you will combine a text2video or Vace model with any combination of Loras.

+Also in the news:
+- You can now enter the *Bbox* for each speaker in *Multitalk* to precisely locate who is speaking.
+And to save some headaches the *Image Mask generator* will give you the *Bbox* coordinates of an area you have selected.
+- *Film Grain* post processing to add a vintage look at your video
+- *First Last Frame to Video* model should work much better now as I have discovered rencently its implementation was not complete
+- More power for the finetuners, you can now embed Loras directly in the finetune definition.
+You can also override the default models (titles, visibility, ...) with your own finetunes.
+Check the doc that has been updated.

 ### July 10 2025: WanGP v6.7, is NAG a game changer, you tell me?
 Maybe you knew that already but most *Loras accelerators* we use today (Causvid, FusioniX) don't use *Guidance* at all (that it is *CFG* is set to 1).
 This helps to get much faster generations but the downside is that *Negative Prompts* are completely ignored (including the default ones set by the models). **NAG** (https://github.com/ChenDarYen/Normalized-Attention-Guidance) aims to solve that by injecting the *Negative Prompt* during the *attention* processing phase.